abhi8893/tensorflow-deep-learning-mrdbourke/README.md

 > I wrote and rewrote all of the code myself.
 Yes, I am serious.
 Even though there will be much similarity with the original course notebooks, but I rewrote every markdown, every line of code in this entire repository.
 I took my time to:
 >
 >
->  ✔️ study everything deeply \
+>  ✔️ study everything deeply <br />
->  ✔️ develop my own routines with loads of useful functionalities! \
+>  ✔️ develop my own routines with loads of useful functionalities! <br />
->  ✔️ made this repository into a well structured, and an installable Python package `src` \
+>  ✔️ made this repository into a well structured, and an installable Python package `src` <br />
 >  ✔️ tracked issue, tasks, bugs and features like a `pro` 😎 using `Github Issues` and `Github Projects`

 ## The structure of this repository